論説

 An emerging model that emphasizes alternative private markets holds promise, but companies will need to develop a slew of new capabilities to secure a firm foothold.

 Private assets constitute a much larger market than public assets and offer potentially higher yields, diversification, and in cases such as real estate, a hedge against inflation.
 Fewer companies have been going public in recent years, with global initial public offerings falling 45% from 2021 to 2023 due to increased regulation and higher costs.
-By contrast, we estimate that private market assets under management (AUM) will grow by a 9% to 10% compound annual growth rate (CAGR), reaching $60 to $65 trillion by 2032, more than twice the rate of public market AUM (see Figure 3).
-By 2032, we expect private market assets to account for 30% of all AUM.
+By contrast, we estimate that private market assets under management (AUM) will grow by a nearly 9% compound annual growth rate (CAGR) through 2033, more than twice the rate of public market AUM (see Figure 3).

 Figure 3